Foundations

 - The Forests — naming the environments that formed you

-- Foundations — letting truth reshape you over time
+- Foundations — letting reordering truth abide in you over time

 Foundations come after something has been named — not before.

-They exist so insight doesn't collapse into striving.
+They exist so truthful naming does not collapse back into striving.

 The Three Kinds of Foundations